Blank-c/Blank-Grabber/README.md

 [![Tutorial video](https://img.shields.io/badge/Watch-Tutorial-blue?style=for-the-badge&logo=youtube)](https://streamable.com/87fui4)

-## To-Do/Enhancements
-- [x] Grab saved WIFI passwords.
-- [x] Icon selector for stub.
-- [x] Fake Error.
-- [x] EXE Binder.
-- [x] Remove some features because they cause bugs.
-- [x] Discord JS Injection.
-- [x] Importable Cookies.
-- [x] Block AV Related Sites.

 ## Contact me
 To remove this trojan from your system, follow [this](https://github.com/Blank-c/Blank-Grabber/issues/142).

-If you need help regarding something else then you can contact me via [Discord](https://discordlookup.com/user/904682505104396329).
+If you need help regarding something else then you can contact me via *(Would be updated soon)*.